 Even if you read and sign your contract, it won’t do you any good if you don’t have a copy.
 Offer to drive to a copy center and have copies made.
 Do not pay any money until you have a copy of the contract.

-"I don’t have a phone, but you can reach me at my pager number.
-I always return my calls right away."
+"I don’t have a phone, but you can reach me by email.
+I always respond right away."

 If you have a problem with them, they might not return your call.
 Always be wary of people who will not give you a direct phone number.